-With an MSRP of US$239.99 the Synology RT2600ac can currently be found for $209.99.
-Its little brother, the RT1900ac, can be found for just $122.98.
+With an MSRP of US$239.99 the Synology RT2600ac can currently be found on Amazon for $194.99 (as of April 18, 2018).
+Its little brother, the RT1900ac, can be found for just $119.99.
 The RT2600ac is a dual-band, 4×4 router, whereas the RT1900ac is a dual-band, 3×3 router making either a perfect AirPort Extreme replacement.
 That extra antenna on each of the bands makes the range of the RT2600ac nearly double that of both its predecessor and the AirPort Extreme in our tests.
 For a single-floor apartment the RT1900ac can likely handle the job quite well for you, and both Synology routers use the same SRM software so you get all the same options regardless of which you choose.

 Synology Router’s Other Features – Your AirPort Extreme Replacement